 Before we get to that, though, we must discuss one other thing:

 Retaining Sales Talent: Why You Should Value Experienced Sales Reps

 You’ve witnessed a rep openly unwilling to get coached, and now, you no longer see them as a team player.
 They don’t see value in developing their skills further with everyone else.
 Perhaps they even reject following your sales process steps, because after all, they’re successful using their methods.

+Many people have different theories on how to coach sales reps, particularly when they’re difficult.
 For some leaders, the obvious answer is managing these reps out.
 Their behavior could potentially affect the rest of the team, its performance, and morale.

 However, there is something else you must consider—the cost of replacing them with new, potentially less-experienced people.

 - Only 55% of new hires are ultimately successful.
 The rest do not provide the expected ROI…ever.

 - Onboarding a new rep can cost up to three times their salary.
 So, a new team member on a fixed $100k salary might cost you up to $300k to onboard effectively.